What Is Secure Attachment? Psychology And Definition

 Secure attachment

 A secure attachment generally ensures that a child feels safe, understood, and calm.
-These feelings can optimize a child's brain development and provide a foundation that promotes a sense of safety, which often results in healthy self-awareness, empathy, trust, and an eagerness to learn.
+These feelings can optimize a child's brain development and provide a foundation that promotes a sense of safety.
+A secure attachment can lead to in healthy self-awareness, empathy, trust, and an eagerness to learn.

-In these situations, children normally prefer their parents to strangers and can separate from them, knowing their parents will return.
+Securely attached children normally prefer their parents to strangers and can separate from them, knowing their parents will return.
 Children with secure attachments may seek comfort from their parents when they're scared.
-They tend to be social individuals with trusting, lasting relationships and good self-esteem.
+Securely attached children tend to be social individuals with trusting, lasting relationships and good self-esteem.

 Developmental milestones related to secure attachment